-Our DCC and Sound Equipped C39-8 locomotive model is fitted with the ESU LokSoundTM V5 (ESU #58429) full-function DCC decoder.
+Our DCC and Sound Equipped C39-8 locomotive model is fitted with the ESU LokSound V5 (ESU #58925) full-function DCC decoder.
 For more information and to download the decoder technical manual, visit the ESU website listed above.
 The manual document number is 51989.

 For those purchasing a DCC and Sound Ready locomotive who want to install sound at a later time, the same decoder may be used.
-If you wish to install a non-sound decoder, ScaleTrainsTM recommends the ESU LokPilotTM # 59629.
-When choosing a decoder for a DCC and Sound Ready unit it is important to remember that ONLY ESU decoders will have access to the advanced lighting features of our Rivet Counter locomotives and the Power PackTM circuit.
+If you wish to install a non-sound decoder, ScaleTrainsTM recommends the ESU LokPilotTM #59925.
 Please contact our sales department for assistance in selecting the proper decoder and programming for your operation.
 The manual for the non-sound decoder is document number 51986.
+That may also be downloaded from www.loksound.com.
 Either choice will allow you to get the most out of the sound or lighting functions designed for your locomotive.
-Please see the section "Something New" for more information on installing decoders.

-Your state-of-the-art locomotive model is designed to utilize either two sugar cube type speakers, 11mm x 15mm, in the included custom enclosure and wired in parallel back to the main board or a 16mm x 35mm oval speaker mounted directly into the die-cast frame in place of the enclosure for the smaller speaker pair.
+Your state-of-the-art locomotive model is designed to utilize a single sugar cube type speaker, 11mm x 15mm, in the enclosure and wired back to the main board.